Iceland Travel FAQ!

 Q: What are typical hotel prices like in Iceland?

-A: In certain places, it’s hard to find a room for less than $100/night, particularly in Reykjavik.
+A: It’s hard to find a room for less than $100/night, particularly in Reykjavik.
 But it’s not impossible!
-To get under $100, you’ll likely need to find a great hostel, B&B, Airbnb, or even try Couchsurfing ~ these are your best options for getting under $100/night for accommodations in Iceland.
-In Reykjavik, standard hotel prices range between $100-300+.
+To get under $100, try searching for hostels, B&B’s, Airbnb’s, or even Couchsurfing.
+In Reykjavik, hotel prices range between $100-300+/night, except at hostels.
 Rooms tend to be small, too.

 Q: What were your favorite places to stay in Iceland?
 How much did they cost?

-A: In Reykjavik, I loved both the Radisson Blu Saga as well as the Hilton.
-Both rooms were booked free with points ~ but would’ve been in the $150-200+ range.
-Highlights at the Radisson include their amazing breakfast buffet, while the Hilton offers free massages in their hot tub.
-Heaven!
-If you want to keep it under $100/night in Reykjavik, try Kex Hostel or Loft Hostel ~ two of the most highly-rated, happening hostels I’ve ever seen (Kex offers private rooms).
-In Keflavik, near the International Airport, I stayed at & LOVED the Nupan Deluxe Guesthouse.
-I returned here no less than four times ; ) It’s charming, family-owned, walk-able to downtown Keflavik, & offers single rooms for $45-50+, double rooms for $80-90+.
+A: In Reykjavik, I loved the Radisson Blu Saga & the Hilton.
+For under $100/night in Reykjavik, try Kex Hostel or Loft Hostel ~ two of the most happening hostels I’ve ever seen (Kex offers private rooms).
+In Keflavik, near the airport, I LOVED Nupan Deluxe Guesthouse.
+It’s charming, family-owned, & offers single rooms for $45-50+.
 In Grindavik, near the Blue Lagoon, we stayed at the charming Lagafell Guesthouse.
-Rooms are white & serene, & cost about $45-50 for a single, or $90 for a triple (with shared bathroom).
-Up in the north, I stayed five nights at the Akureyri Backpackers Hostel, for $22/night.
-A better deal than this simply CANNOT be found in Iceland!
-The hostel is located right in the heart of downtown, with an adorable restaurant & bar that’s perfect for socializing or working on your laptop.
-Showers are HOT, & they have plenty of recommendations for local sight-seeing.
-All ages were staying here ~ not just kids in their 20’s.
-Highly recommended.
-I wrote an entire post about finding budget accommodations in Iceland, which can be found below!
+Rooms are serene & cozy, & cost about $45-50 for a single, or $90 for a triple.
+Up in the north, I stayed five nights at Akureyri Backpackers Hostel, for $22/night.
+A better deal than this CANNOT be found in Iceland!
+It’s located right downtown, with a great restaurant & bar.

 Q: Where’s all the action happening in Reykjavik?
 What’s the main street in Reykjavik?

 A: Laugavegur Street.
-It is filled with TONS of fantastic bars, restaurants, & shops.
+It’s filled with TONS of fantastic bars, restaurants, & shops.

 A: Excellent.
-For being a rock in the middle of the ocean, all by their lonesome, they have some pretty fantastic Wi-Fi.
-With T-Mobile’s International Plan (which is standard), I got service in Iceland with or without Wi-Fi; I could pull up Google Maps & navigate myself easily around the country whenever.
-My friends with regular Verizon service, however, couldn’t text or pull up maps unless they were on Wi-Fi.
+For being a rock in the middle of the ocean, they have pretty fantastic Wi-Fi.
+With T-Mobile’s Standard Plan, I got service in Iceland with or without Wi-Fi.
+My friends with regular Verizon service, however, couldn’t text or pull up maps unless they were using Wi-Fi.

 Q: What kind of electrical outlet does Iceland use?